PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Mocks
-Quite often in tests we need only simple objects rather than instances of full implementation of the given class.
-The good example: models where we are using mirage objects instead of Ember Data models, that differs with its inner implementation (which speeds up tests).
+Quite often in tests, we need only simple objects rather than instances of full implementation of the given class.
+A good example: models where we are using mirage objects instead of Ember Data models, that differ with their inner implementation (which speeds up tests).

 If we have a mirage in our application, we have a globally available server that can help us create new models for us.